Run Service

 ctm run variables::get -s "<query string>"

--s is used to run a search using the query string format "field1=criteria1&field2=criteria2&field3=criteria3", with the following supported fields:
+where -s runs a search with the query string format "field1=criteria1&field2=criteria2&field3=criteria3" and the following supported fields:

 Field